guyabel/wcde-shiny/intro_data.md

 Wittgenstein Centre Data Explorer
 =================================

-Explore, select and download data of the global population projections by age, sex and education published by <a href="https://publications.europa.eu/en/publication-detail/-/publication/e1853ba8-4444-11e8-a9f4-01aa75ed71a1/language-en"_blank">Lutz, Goujon, KC, Stonawski, Stilianakis (Eds.)
+Explore, select and download data of the global population projections by age, sex and education published by <a href="https://ec.europa.eu/jrc/en/publication/demographic-and-human-capital-scenarios-21st-century-2018-assessment-201-countries">Lutz, Goujon, KC, Stonawski, and Stilianakis (Eds.)
 (2018)</a>.